Measurement quality from affordable GNSS receivers

 noise_samples_afford = df_tmp_a['cmc_detrended']

-rms_geodetic = compute_rms(noise_samples_geodetic)
+rms_geodetic = rms(noise_samples_geodetic)

-rms_afford = compute_rms(noise_samples_afford)
+rms_afford = rms(noise_samples_afford)

 print(f'Geodetic receiver code noise: {rms_geodetic:.2} m')